kstppd/vlsvrs/README.md

 # VLSV Tools

+Motivation:
+I hate all available methods of reading in VLSV files.
+FsGrid is dumped on disk unordered.
+SpatialGrid is hard to read because it has AMR.
+VDFs are hard to read because they are sparse.
-This is a set of tools written mainly for fun but also for some projects in Vlasiator (Asterix, Faiser...).
+No more!
+So vlsvrs is a set of tools written mainly for fun but also for some projects in Vlasiator (Asterix, Faiser...).
 A very very nice thing here is that we can actually read in a VDF into a dense mesh (we can also remap the VDF to a target mesh) which is handy for training neural nets.
+And it can just read all you need with a simple call.
+And it is not python!

 ## C Bindings